SAP-samples/successfactors-extension-calculate-employee-seniority/04-CloneTheGitHubRepositoryAndAdaptTheConfigurationToYourEnvironment/README.md

     ![Open Workspace](./images/dev-cap-app-7.png)

-7. Open the project by selecting projects -> successfactors-seniority-calculator and click on *Open*
+7. Open the project by selecting projects -> successfactors-extension-calculate-employee-seniority and click on *Open*

 8. After the project has been cloned and opened successfully, you need to adapt the configuration of the project to your environment.
 For this, you have to enter the name of the registered SAP SuccessFactors System from the step [Setup SAP BTP and SAP SuccessFactors connectivity and extensibility](../02-SetupSAPBTPAndSAPSuccessFactorsConnectivityAndExtensibility) (in this case *mySF*) into two files: